mir-group/pair_allegro/README.md

-# `pair_allegro`: LAMMPS pair style for Allegro
+# `pair_allegro`: LAMMPS pair style for NequIP and Allegro

-This pair style allows you to use Allegro models from the [`allegro`](https://github.com/mir-group/allegro) package in LAMMPS simulations.
-Allegro is designed to enable parallelism, and so `pair_allegro` **supports MPI in LAMMPS**.
+This pair style allows you to use Allegro models from the [`nequip`](https://github.com/mir-group/nequip) and [`allegro`](https://github.com/mir-group/allegro) packages in LAMMPS simulations.
+NequIP is a message-passing graph neural network limited to one MPI rank, while Allegro is a local model and thus supports parallelism, and so `pair_allegro` **supports MPI in LAMMPS**.
 It also supports OpenMP (better performance) or Kokkos (best performance) for accelerating the pair style.

 For more details on Allegro itself, background, and the LAMMPS pair style please see the [`allegro`](https://github.com/mir-group/allegro) package and our paper:
 > *Learning Local Equivariant Representations for Large-Scale Atomistic Dynamics* <br/>